homearanya/active-escapes/src/pages/tours/coffee-bay-haven-hike.md

 gallery:
   pictures:
     - src: ../../img/gallery/CB-Haven_aloehikers.jpg
-      caption: Grassy sugar-loafed hills dotted with aloes (spectacular in flower) is a beautiful scene along this stretch of Wild Coast.
+      caption: Grassy sugar-loafed hills dotted with aloes are a typical scene along this stretch of Wild Coast.
     - src: ../../img/gallery/CB-Haven_view.jpg
       caption: The terrain between Coffee Bay and Mpande is a series of hills, cliff faces and bays.
 A rounded rock on the top of one of the hills, makes for a great viewing vantage.
     - src: ../../img/gallery/CBay-Haven_HIW beadsellers.jpg
       caption: Bead sellers at Hole in the Wall.
+    - src: ../../img/gallery/CB-Haven_aloegrass.jpg
+      caption: From headland to headland on the Coffee Bay - Haven hiking stretch.
     - src: ../../img/gallery/CB-Haven_sunsetbeach.jpg
       caption: A bay at sunset on the Coffee Bay - Haven Hiking trail.
     - src: ../../img/gallery/CB-Haven_HIW.jpg